VMinute/RootCertificates/README.md

 Browsers and operating systems store those certificates in the filesystem or in a database, but this is not doable on Arduino.

 If you connect to a single server you may store just a single root certificate as a global variable in your code.
-If you need to connect to multiple different servers, under different internet domains you will need to provide the right root certificate for each specific request.
+If you need to connect to multiple different servers, under different internet domains, you will need to provide the right root certificate for each specific request.

 This library is designed to simplify this process.
 It keeps a list of domains and their root certificate and can return the right certificate from a specific URL (that may include protocol, username and password and an additional path).